radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-1.md

 - [VMR-668]: Fixed an issue where Control Panel > Settings > OIDC Provider Configuration was using the wrong discovery URL.

 - [VMR-670]: Fixed an issue with importing data sources that were exported in a different PBE environment.

+- [VMR-717]: Fixed an issue where LDIF files managed through File Manager were not being properly synchronized across RadiantOne cluster nodes.

+- [VMR-742]: Fixed an issue with delete requests in the Control Panel causing delete schema operations to not work on follower nodes.

 ## Known Issues